sunyumail93/PipeRNAseq/README.md

 A comprehensive pipeline for RNAseq data analysis

 ## Software prerequisites
-This pipeline is designed to run on Linux servers, and requires the following softwares:
+This pipeline is designed to run on Linux servers (but can also be used on Mac OS), and requires the following softwares:

+They need to be installed and added to $PATH before using the pipeline.
 ```
 bowtie2
 STAR